Shweta-2007/MERN-e-commerce-FRONTEND/README.md

 - made API for admin-all-products
 - made API for categories on search page
 - made API for products on search page
+- made API for create a new product for admin
+- made API for product detail for admin
+- made API for update product for admin
+- made API for delete product for admin